 For UVA undergraduates, the Global Studies in Education Minor (18 credits) provides an interdisciplinary view of social theories and comparative frameworks that stretch beyond traditional definitions of teachers and school administrators.
 It delves into concepts of school and society; history, philosophy, and culture; and educational policy, theory, and practice.
 This minor is excellent if you’re considering a career or further education in: Business, Domestic and international NGO work, Education leadership and social entrepreneurship, Government positions in education, Law, Non-profit work, The Peace Corps, Policymaking, and Teaching, including Teach for America or teacher certification programs.

-RANKED 18TH BEST GRADUATE EDUCATION SCHOOL IN THE UNITED STATES by U.S. News & World Report
+BEST GRADUATE EDUCATION SCHOOL IN THE UNITED STATES - U.S. News & World Report

 The following links will take you to educational associations related to the varying fields of Social Foundations.